a1foks1971/phpWebDriver/README.md

 Preconditions:
 - php must be installed
 - composer must be installed
+- ask the customer to send a json file with needed credentials
+- paste the got 'testmo_creds.json' file into the "tests/_data/" folder

 === A ===
 1. Clone the project and run the command in the folder console: "composer install"